How to become a Range Officer

 - Why do you want to become a Range Officer?

-The course runs over one full day (eight hours) with both theoretical and practical components.
-Throughout the day each candidate will be assessed and, based on meeting key competences, they will be accredited as a Range Officer.
+- During the practical session, each candidate will be assessed and, based on meeting key criteria, they will be accredited as a Range Officer after completing the course and the post-course live-fire practice shoots.

-Each Range Officer will receive a card after completing the as proof of their accreditation.
-This accreditation card should be worn when on-duty as a Range Officer on a SSAA Victoria range.
+Once the course and the practice shoots are completed, candidates must submit a copy of their Working with Children Check to receive a range officer card as proof of their accreditation.
+This accreditation card should be worn when on duty as a Range Officer on a SSAA Victoria range.